lawrencegripper/azbrowse/README.md

 scoop install azbrowse
 ```

+### Linux (via Releases tar.gz)

+Grab the url to the `.tar.gz` for the latest release for your platform/architecture.
+E.g. `https://github.com/lawrencegripper/azbrowse/releases/download/v1.1.193/azbrowse_linux_amd64.tar.gz`

+Download the release (either via the browser or `wget https://github.com/lawrencegripper/azbrowse/releases/download/v1.1.193/azbrowse_linux_amd64.tar.gz`).

+Extract the binary from the archive to a suitable location (here we're using `/usr/bin` for convenience): `tar -C /usr/bin -zxvf azbrowse_linux_amd64.tar.gz azbrowse`

 ### Install via `azure-cli` extention
 > Warning: This is experimental and Non-functional on Windows.
 Only tested on Unix based systems